 Hey everyone!
 It’s Megan from Homemade Ginger again and I’m back with a sweet little tutorial just in time for back to school!

-I can’t believe the time has already arrived for backpacks, school supplies and the end of summer.
+I can’t believe the time has already arrived for backpacks, school supplies, and the end of summer.
 My daughter started first grade a few days ago and I’m always thinking up ways to personalize her things that she takes to school so that they don’t get lost or confused with any one else’s stuff.

-I came up with these little personalized wooden keychains that can be put on keys, a backpack or lunch box.
+I came up with these little personalized wooden keychains that can be put on keys, a backpack, or lunch box.
 I even have one attached to my keys and I love it!

 It’s the perfect size so that I can easily find them in my purse.
 These would also be a fun teacher gift.

-Personalized Wooden Keychains
+DIY Wooden Keychains

 Here’s what you will need: